-Katie started off as the L.A. editor for fashion, beauty, and nightlife guide Sheckys.com.
+Katie started her career as the L.A. editor for the fashion, beauty, and nightlife guide Sheckys.com.
 She also wrote for a variety of magazines, newspapers, and websites including the Los Angeles Times, Art and Living, Women’s Life, Dining Out, Pasadena Mag, LA Splash, and Venice News.
 And in between, she worked in TV production on shows It’s Always Sunny in Philadelphia and Jackass.

-With her background in content, she started FabFitFun as an online magazine where they were writing about everything women need to feel good from the inside out.
+Katie created FabFitFun to share with women everything they needed to feel good from the inside out.
 At the time, the market was saturated with glossies telling women what to do and how to look.
 She wanted to be the opposite.
-She created FabFitFun to be women’s best friend who also knew everything about beauty, fashion and fitness.
-The FabFitFun box was a natural extension from the online magazine.
-They had an engaged audience, a robust marketing platform, and they were already writing about their favorite products so the next step was to put them into people’s hands!
+FabFitFun was designed to be a women’s best friend sharing everything she needed to know about beauty, fashion and fitness.
+From the online magazine came the The FabFitFun box—bringing favorites to women’s doorsteps all over the country.

-Continue reading to learn more about this rockstar mompreneur who we love and know you will agree!
+We want you to meet this week’s BCB #MomIRL, a rockstar mompreneur who we love and know you will too!

 Name: Katie Echevarria Rosen Kitchens